interactions-py/interactions.py/docs/quickstart.rst

 Next, let's create an Option
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-:ref:`Options <Model/Design:Application Command Models>` are extra arguments of a command, filled in by the user executing the command.
+:ref:`Options <models.command:Application Command Models>` are extra arguments of a command, filled in by the user executing the command.

 .. code-block:: python